 Poster Session General Information

-This year the poster session will be broken up into two parts, both taking place on Saturday, January 5, 2013 in the New Orleans Marriott, La Galerie 3.
-Part 1 (AHA Session #193) will take place from 11:30 a.m. to 2:00 p.m.
-Part 2 (AHA Session # 221) will take place from 2:30 p.m. to 5:00 p.m.
-Each part will have about 15 presenters whose posters and topics have been selected by the AHA Program Committee.
-You can begin to set up in the room half an hour before the start time of each poster session.
+This year, the poster session (AHA Session #208) will take place from 2:30 to 5:00 p.m. on Saturday, January 4, 2014, in the Marriott's Exhibit Hall B South.
+This session will have 12 presenters whose posters and topics have been selected by the AHA Program Committee.
+You can begin to set up in the room half an hour before the start time of the poster session.
 Presenters are expected to remain with their posters to engage in discussion with the audience until the end of the session.
 At that time you can take down your poster.

-Tables and bulletin boards will be identified by numbers corresponding to the program listing (e.g. 193-1, 193-2, or 221-1, 221-2 ) and organized sequentially to help audience members find the posters that interest them.
+Tables and bulletin boards will be identified by numbers corresponding to the program listing (e.g. 208-1, 208-2, 208-3 ) and organized sequentially to help audience members find the posters that interest them.

 We are sometimes asked for more specific details on the actual form and arrangement of the posters.
 The AHA has no set guidelines on poster presentations, so that is almost entirely up to you.
 Material can be mounted on tables using a tri-fold poster board available at almost any store where school or office supplies are sold.
 You may affix your information to the board using tacks, tape, or any other method.
 You can use the rest of the table top for copies of a short précis of your research, business cards, and even your own laptop computer if you would like to have a short PowerPoint presentation running on it.
 Those who also plan to post material on the bulletin boards should bring a supply of tacks to affix their posters to the board.

 Please note that presenters are responsible for transporting their posters to the meeting site.
 Posters must be removed from the room after the session.